Get

 Image by: Dominika Roseclay, Pexels

 Many people love the Miniature Dachshund because it’s a dog that can live practically anywhere, including apartments, tiny homes, RVs, and more.
-Miniature Dachshunds need very little living space, especially if they have caring pet parents.
-In most cases, you won’t need a crate for your Miniature Dachshund either since they can be quickly potty trained.
+Miniature Dachshunds need little living space as long as they have plenty of space to run and play for at least an hour on a daily basis.

 4. Size

 Miniature Dachshunds are tiny dogs; typically, small dogs live longer than large dogs.
-One thing to remember is that Miniature Dachshunds are incredibly fragile because of their tiny size.
+One thing to remember is that Miniature Dachshunds can be more fragile because of their tiny size.
 They can easily be hurt from a fall or rough handling.
 While their size is an advantage regarding where a Miniature Dachshund can live, it’s also a hindrance because they’re delicately built.

 Only through select breeding could a smaller version of the Dachshund be created.
 This fact makes it essential that you find a responsible, ethical breeder when adopting a Miniature Dachshund to reduce the risk of genetic anomalies and health problems.
 When possible, you should inquire about the breeding history of the Miniature Dachshund you plan to adopt so that you can be sure their lineage is strong.